Barry Soper on Covid 19 coronavirus: Reinventing elimination shows PM has lost count

 Ardern's now putting the use of the word 'elimination' down to technical epidemiologist talk and she's adopting a new word - eradication - which would now seem to be the new, ultimate gold standard.

-Bloomfield weighed in when he conducted this daily bingo call of the latest numbers, explaining what they were actually meaning by claiming elimination.
+Bloomfield weighed in when he conducted this daily call of the latest numbers, explaining what they actually meant by claiming elimination.

 It seems in his book, elimination under alert level 4 means something different to what it does under level 3 but now admits it actually hasn't been achieved.